 - 4-5 lbs.
 Yukon gold potatoes rinsed

 - 4 tablespoons olive oil divided

 - 2 cups milk we used 2%

 - 1/4 cup broth we used vegetable

 - 1/2 cup nonfat Greek yogurt

 - 1 cup shredded parmesan cheese

-- When olive oil is fragrant, add the onion and 1/4 teaspoon salt to the saucepan and sauté for 3 minutes.
-Add minced garlic and sauté for another 2-3 minutes or until the onion begins to brown.
+- Heat 1 tablespoon of olive oil in a medium saucepan over medium/high heat.
+When the olive oil is fragrant, add the onion and 1/4 teaspoon salt to the saucepan and sauté for 3 minutes.
+Add the garlic and sauté for another 2-3 minutes or until the onion begins to brown.

-- Cover the scalloped potatoes and bake them at 375ºF for 30 minutes.
+- Cover the baking dish with foil and bake for 30 minutes.